damirbriga107-creator/agro-main23/DEPLOYMENT_GUIDE.md

 ## Overview

-This guide provides step-by-step instructions for deploying the DaorsAgro platform in a production environment with all the enhanced backend architecture improvements.
+This guide provides step-by-step instructions for deploying the DaorsAgro platform in a production and staging environment with enhanced backend architecture improvements, including increased replicas for critical services, resource limits, health checks, and S3 backup integration.

 ## Prerequisites